germanogualberto/quiz-app/README.md

 ## 📝 About

-A free and open-source quiz application that lets you play quizzes right in the browser
+A free and open-source quiz application that lets you play quizzes right in the browser.

+Original idea from the [app-ideas repository](https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Quiz-App.md).
+To see the User Stories please look for issues with the user-storie label in [this repository Issues page](https://github.com/germanogualberto/quiz-app/issues).

 ### Introduction